hms-dbmi/pic-sure-all-in-one/README.md

 8. Click the All tab to ensure nothing displays with a red dot next to it.
 If you see any red dots, please try restarting with a fresh redhat 8.4 install.
 If you consistently have one or more jobs fail and display red dots, please reach out to [http://avillachlabsupport.hms.harvard.edu](http://avillachlabsupport.hms.harvard.edu/) for help.
     If all jobs have blue dots except the "Check For Updates" and "Configure SSL Certificates job", which should be gray, you can log into the UI for the first time.
-	  - To access pic-sure application locally from browser add an alias/route for picsure.local to map your host ip in /etc/hosts file on the host as root/admin user
+	  - To access pic-sure application locally from browser add an alias/route for picsure.local to map your host ip in hosts file on the host as root/admin user
     	  - **example** : 127.0.0.1 is my local host and picsure.local is url which accessed from browser
+    	  - For mac, Llnux based operating system users can edit /etc/hosts file and update the entry for picsure.local, and save the file
+    	  	- sudo vi /etc/hosts
+    	  	- 127.0.0.1 picsure.local
+    	  - For Windows operating system users can edit c:\Windows\System32\Drivers\etc\hosts file and update the entry for picsure.local and save the file.
+    	  	- Launch notpad in administartive mode
+    	  	- open c:\Windows\System32\Drivers\etc\hosts file and update the picsure.local entry
-    	  	- **/etc/hosts** 127.0.0.1 picsure.local
+    	  	- 127.0.0.1 picsure.local

   	  - From Ec2 to do local port forward to access picsure.local you can use below example
   	  	- **example** : sudo ssh -i yuurec2pemfile.pem -L 8080:localhost:8080 -L 443:localhost:443 ec2_user@your-ec2-instance.amazon.com
 10. Navigate to browser and enter https://picsure.local